 Geographic programs provide development assistance in a specific country or region.
-As part of the aid effectiveness agenda, CIDA focuses its development assistance to achieve the greatest impact.
+As part of the aid effectiveness agenda, DFATD focuses its development assistance to achieve the greatest impact.
 About 80 percent of geographic (or bilateral) programming goes to 20 countries of focus.

-CIDA's partners may include the recipient government, multilateral institutions, non-government organizations, other donors, universities, associations or private corporations.
+DFATD's partners may include the recipient government, multilateral institutions, non-government organizations, other donors, universities, associations or private corporations.

-CIDA also works at the regional level with regional institutions or several countries.
+Canada also works at the regional level with regional institutions or several countries.
 Regional programs are used when effective solutions to a common problem require regional cooperation.